 But if we as humans meet a horse head to head and just slug it out we are going to regret it.
 It will likely mess up our day.

 Since the horse is used to addressing these situations head to head we have to change our approach.
 One way to do this is to go at the horse from the side and drive it away by any means possible.
 If the horse makes for us we want to get around to its side and "attack" it from there.
 In order to meet the attack the horse has to come about to face us.
 In order to do that, it almost always moves forward or away.
 As long as you can keep the horse moving away you will be defeating the challenge in a manner that is consistent with horse behavior.

-It aggressively approaches, you go to the side and drive with whatever means you have with all the energy you can muster.
-If it faces and approaches again, you go to the side and drive with whatever means you have with all the energy you can muster.
+If it aggressively approaches, you go to the side and drive at it with whatever means you have with all the energy you can muster.
+If it faces and approaches again, you go to the side and drive at it with whatever means you have with all the energy you can muster.
 And you keep doing that until the horse stops the aggression.

 Dealing with ultra aggressive horses requires determination.
 While SO FAR I have been able to stop aggression using this technique it is very dangerous and it is up to you to decide whether or not you wish to deal with these horses.
 Anything can go wrong.